Skip to main content

 The Indent level option allows you to alter that indent.

-Indent levels 1 and above add additional indent beyond the deafult indent.
+• Indent levels “1” and above add additional indent beyond the default indent.

 See Cases where you may need to adjust the indent level of a quoted structure or use adjacent quoted structures for more on when and how to use this feature.